tonyjurg/Nestle1904GBI/docs/features/otype.md

 # Section types

 The section types correspond to the various divisional units in the Bible.
-The Hebrew Bible is divided in books, books are divided in chapters, chapters are divided in verses, and verses in half-verses.
+The Greek New Testament is divided in books, books are divided in chapters, chapters are divided in verses, and verses in half-verses.
 The sectional types
 `book`, `chapter`, `verse`, and `half_verse` specify features which indicate which book, chapter, verse, half-verse their objects refer to.